forestdb/forestdb.org/models/politeness-cogsci2016.md

   state: false,
   goalWeights: {
         honesty: 0.3,
-        kindness: 0.9,
+        kindness: 0.9
-        meanness: 0.1
   }
 }, "state")

-print("What good was the project?") print("Speaker says amazing, but you know she was trying to be nice.") print(expt2)
+print("How good was the project?") print("Speaker says amazing, but you know she was trying to be nice.") print(expt2)